Accounting & Finance Degrees

 Dr Ahmad is a lecturer in International Finance and Corporate Financial Management.
 His research interests include: Financial Markets Efficiency Analysis; Regulation and Evaluation of innovation/reform impacts on Financial markets.

 Dr Ayodele Asekomeh is a Senior Lecturer in Energy Finance and leader of the MSc Oil and Gas Finance course.

-Claire is a qualified Chartered Accountant and is lecturing within the department of Accounting and Finance.
+Claire is a qualified Chartered Accountant and lectures in Accounting and Finance.

-Michelle Coull is a Lecturer in the department of Accounting and Finance.
+Michelle Coull is a Lecturer in Accounting and Finance.